Sarangkheda, India: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. It's important that you pick the necessary type.
-Most adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C, D and M. Take care to get the necessary kind.
+Many adapters currently being sold are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 A portable power bank, like this one